-965.1 Haul Routes [Monterey County]965.1 Haul Routes [Monterey County]
+965.1 Haul Routes [Monterey County]

 On timber operations requiring a plan all haul routes for removing forest products shall be shown on a road map and shall include routes from the harvest site to the mill or county line.
 Such map shall be submitted with the plan.
 A proposed change in the use of public roads that are part of the haul route shall be presumed to be a substantial deviation unless the plan submitter requests that the proposed change be considered a minor deviation in accordance with the procedures set forth in 14 CCR 1036 and 1040 and the Director so determines.
-The

-Director shall consult with the County Planning Department and Public Works Department before giving approval.
+The Director shall consult with the County Planning Department and Public Works Department before giving approval.

-965.2 Hauling to the Nearest Public Road [Monterey County]965.2 Hauling to the Nearest Public Road [Monterey County]
+965.2 Hauling to the Nearest Public Road [Monterey County]

 Those portions of offsite haul roads to be used in the conduct of the timber operation, from the area where timber harvesting is to occur to the nearest public road, shall be shown on the plan.
 In addition to the requirements to furnish a list of certain property owners pursuant to 14 CCR 1032.7 (e), the plan submitter shall furnish to the Department at the time of submission of the plan the names and addresses of property owners with property fronting or bordering that portion of the haul route lying between the plan area and the nearest public road.
-California Department of Forestry shall give notice of public hearing if requested by the county to each of these owners and those individuals specified in 14 CCR 1037.1(b) and 1037.3.
+The Department shall give notice of public hearing if requested by the county to each of these owners and those individuals specified in 14 CCR 1037.1(b) and 1037.3.

-965.3 Public Road Protection [Monterey County]965.3 Public Road Protection [Monterey County]
+965.3 Public Road Protection [Monterey County]